DevSnicket/plugin-discovery/README.md

 [![NPM](https://img.shields.io/npm/v/@devsnicket/plugin-discovery-commonjs-babel-plugin.svg)](https://www.npmjs.com/package/@devsnicket/plugin-discovery-commonjs-babel-plugin
 )

-The CommonJS Babel plug-in package discovers DevSnicket plug-in usage and will automatically add module require calls where the package [@devsnicket/plugin-discovery-create-repository](https://www.npmjs.com/package/@devsnicket/plugin-discovery-create-repository) has been used (see above).
+The CommonJS Babel plug-in package discovers DevSnicket plug-in references and will automatically add module require calls where the package [@devsnicket/plugin-discovery-create-repository](https://www.npmjs.com/package/@devsnicket/plugin-discovery-create-repository) has been used (see above).

+The Babel plug-in has a single parameter named ignoreDirectoryNames.
+When not specified the parameter defaults to node_modules.
+Scanning of the node_modules directory would be inefficient and likely to take a long time.

 Install using [`npm`](https://www.npmjs.com/package/@devsnicket/plugin-discovery-commonjs-babel-plugin):